 - Confirm the transaction in your wallet

-- USDC arrives in your Polymarket wallet
+- PUSD arrives in your Polymarket wallet

 The claim button typically appears within a few hours of the market’s end date, once the UMA proposal has been submitted and the liveness period has passed.
-The process usually completes within a few hours of the market closing — faster if there’s no dispute.

-Method 2: Sell Before Resolution
+Method 3: Sell Before Resolution

 You don’t have to wait for formal resolution to capture your profit.
 In the minutes or hours before resolution, winning shares typically trade at $0.995–$0.999.